About This Course

 Why Choose This Course

-This Postgraduate Diploma Clinical Trials is an online course designed to give a competitive advantage for those wishing to pursue a career in clinical trials in the pharmaceutical, medical device or academic sectors.
-It is the first such course in Ireland, providing a pathway for progression to an MSc Clinical Trials.
-Clinical Trialists, with experience designing, analysing and conducting multicentre, multinational clinical trials, and who bring practical application to teaching (integrating design and analysis of clinical trials), coordinate and teach the Postgraduate Diploma in Clinical Trials.
-The programme is endorsed by the HRB.
+Our Clinical Trials suite of programmes is designed to give a competitive advantage for those of you wishing to pursue a career in clinical trials in the pharmaceutical, medical device or academic sectors.
+It is the first such programme in Ireland providing a pathway for progression to an MSc Clinical Trials.

 Skills and Careers Information

-On completion of the course, you can pursue a career in the academic, pharmaceutical or medical device sectors as a
+Clinical Trials is a rapidly expanding discipline with exciting new job opportunities in the healthcare and pharmaceutical sectors.
+On completion of the programme, you can pursue a career in the academic, pharmaceutical, or medical device sectors that include the following roles:

 - Clinical Trialist